 TRY BUTCHER BOX TODAY for a natural dietary source of creatine!
 Butcher Box sends you nourishing, grass-fed, organic meat and seafood.
 My personal favorites are the wild caught salmon, chicken drumsticks, and ground bison.
 We have so many recipes with these nutritious, delicious ingredients, like this salmon below.

 Special Considerations for Creatine Supplementation for Endurance Athletes

 A couple of special populations may also benefit from creatine supplementation: injured athletes and plant-based athletes.

-Because creatine increases muscle mass and expedites recovery, it will help preserve muscle mass in an injured athlete and speed up their healing.
+Injured Athletes – Because creatine increases muscle mass and expedites recovery, it will help preserve muscle mass in injured athletes and speed up their healing.

-Regarding plant-based athletes or those following a vegan diet for runners, the best sources of dietary creatine are meat, poultry, and fish, so vegans and vegetarians are consuming less creatine than the general population.
+Plant Based Athletes – Regarding plant-based athletes or those following a vegan diet, the best sources of dietary creatine are going to be red meat, poultry, and fish.

 By supplementing with creatine, they can boost their creatine stores to similar baseline levels to their omnivorous counterparts.